djmannion/ns_aperture/README.rst

   ( 3 axes, n voxels ) array of coordinate locations.

 coords_sel-ROI
-  ( 3 axes, n voxels ) array of coordinate locations, *after* voxel selection.
+  ( 3 axes, n(s) voxels ) array of coordinate locations, *after* voxel selection based on the localiser analysis.

 vtc-ROI
   ( 128 volumes, 10 runs, n voxels ) array of BOLD signals.
 These are in scanner units, in a timeseries that has been trimmed and HRF corrected.

+vtc_sel-ROI
+  ( 128 volumes, 10 runs, n(s) voxels ) array of BOLD signals.
+As above, but only including selected voxels.

+vtc_avg-ROI
+  ( 128 volumes, 10 runs ) array of BOLD signals.
+ROI timecourses averaged across all *selected* voxels.

 loc_vtc-ROI
   ( 128 volumes, 2 runs, n voxels ) array of BOLD signals.
 As above, but for the localiser data.